Allomorphs

 Established 'rhyming' techniques include the couplet, which links by sound pairs of lines, to give the sound scheme aa, bb...or the linkage which can be described by the scheme abab cdcd...However, in this field as in others, diversification is possible.
 (See General Glossary.)
 The list of techniques is not closed (again, see General Glossary) and there are new possibilities.
 In centred sound linkage, the first line of the poem is linked with the last, the second line is linked with the penultimate line, and so on, leaving two lines in the centre of the poem which are linked by sound, or, alternatively, a single line not linked with any other.
 The lines which are linked at the centre of the poem, being very near to each other, have a marked sound effect.
 The lines towards the top and bottom of the poem (in the border region) are linked by sound but the rhymes are distant.
 There is a sound gradient, then, from pronounced to faint.

-The contrast I would make is not between consonants and vowels but between consonants and short vowels on the one hand and long vowels on the other.
+The contrast between consonants and vowels is an obvious one but the linkage between consonants and short vowels is an interesting one, and the contrast between these and long vowels - or vowels which can be lengthened.
 Consonants and short vowels are like the notes produced by a percussive instrument such as the piano.
 Long vowels can be sustained, like the long, sustained notes which can be produced by the string, woodwind and brass instruments in the orchestra.
 In the opening lines of my poem

 settling and unsettling snow,